YBL123/sei-project-4/README.md

 * Planning and understanding the relationships between our models
 * Working with serializers and populated serializers
 * Working in a new language we had just learnt - Python
-* Working with Hooks
+* Working with Hooks for the firs time
-* Writing the logic for reviews and ratings.
+* Writing the logic for reviews and ratings
 * Working with a lot of nested data on our models

 ## Wins
 * The greatest win for this project was how well we worked together as a team
 * Meeting all of our deadlines and completing all of our 'must haves'
 * Working with Hooks
-* Working with Django and Python - really enjoyed exporing them and workign with them for the first time.
+* Working with Django and Python - really enjoyed exploring and working with them for the first time.
-* Making the app responsive (for some screen sizes)
+* Making the app responsive (iPhone X)
 * Happy with the minimal design.
 Especially pleased with my design for the favourites page and the side navbar I created

 ## Future Improvements
 * More filter options and being able to filter in favourites/profile page too.
-Being able to filter by year, month.
+Being able to filter by year and month, genre.
 * Calendar feature for the art exhibitions - so that a user can add exhibitions to their personal calendar that they can check on and get alerts.
 * Having actual media, i.e film and songs for those two components.
-* Being able to edit reviews - I have update review in views.py for the review model but didn't have time to implement it in the frontend.
+* Being able to edit reviews - I have update review in views.py for the reviews model but didn't have time to implement it in the frontend.
 * Making the app responsive for more screen sizes.